Loading...

 Stay Hydrated

-Drink plenty of water before and during your meal.
-Proper hydration can help in the digestion process and may aid in maintaining stable blood glucose levels.
+Drink plenty of water throughout the day, which can help with digestion and maintaining stable blood sugar levels.

 Mindful Eating